Table of Contents

 property can left-align, right-align, center, or justify your text.
 The text-decoration

 property can underline, overline, or strike through text.
-The text-decoration property can also remove deafult stlying from things like a
+The text-decoration property can also remove default styling from things like a

 tags.
 See below.